Donald Trump crossed yet another line on Monday when he suggested President Barack Obama might be a traitor.

-Trump is not the only Republican who seems to believe that speaking the words “radical Islam” will somehow make it go away.
+Trump is not the only Republican who believes that speaking the words “radical Islam” will somehow make it go away.

-He is the only prominent Republican, though, who insinuates that the president is secretly Muslim himself and in cahoots with the terrorists.
+He is the only prominent Republican who insinuates that the president is secretly Muslim himself and in cahoots with the terrorists.

-When he was asked in September whether or not the United States could accept a Muslim president, Trump responded that “some people have said it already happened, frankly.”
+When asked in September whether or not the United States could accept a Muslim president, Trump said that “some people have said it already happened, frankly.”